Killian604/DoesTensorFlowDetectMyGPU/README.md

 # Does TensorFlow Detect My GPU?

-This is a really simple script I made in Python after I was frustrated as to whether or not my GPU was being detected.
-Relying solely on your CPU to do TensorFlow programming can lead to unnecessarily long waits.
+This is a really simple script I made in Python after I was frustrated in trying to figure out whether or not my GPU was being detected.
+In ML, relying solely on your
+CPU to do TensorFlow programming can lead to unnecessarily long waits, so it's important to know whether or not you are using your system at full potential.

 ### Run instructions:

-Run as-is in the Python environment where you will be using TensorFlow.
+Ensure that TensorFlow is installed and run as-is in the Python environment where you will be using
+TensorFlow.
 No special instructions.